-Located in Bavaria, Wurzburg is a historic and brilliantly lavish, quintessential European city in the center of Germany's wine capital Franconia.
+Würzburg is a historic, brilliantly lavish, and quintessential European city in the center of Germany's wine capital Franconia.

-This city is all things classic, blessed with the most generous chunks of royal & ancient history.
+This city in Germany's Bavaria state boasts all things classic and is blessed with the most generous chunks of royal and ancient history.

-Beginning from endless romanesque cathedrals to gothic chapels, mouth-watering hotdogs, other German cuisines to palaces and residences like the heritage Wurzburg Residenz, holy shrines on hilltops to gold folded art galleries and captivating regal gardens, Wurzburg is here for a win.
+With a seemingly endless number of Romanesque cathedrals and Gothic chapels, mouth-watering hotdogs and local delicacies, palaces and residences like the heritage Würzburg Residenz, holy shrines on hilltops, art galleries, and captivating regal gardens, Würzburg is here for a win.

-Undoubtedly the top location in Wurzburg, the Residenz is a palatial architectural masterpiece located at the Residenzplatz.
+Undoubtedly the city's most popular attraction, the Würzburg Residenz is a palatial architectural masterpiece located in Residenzplatz.

-Germany proudly celebrates it as one of the earliest baroque buildings made in the 18th century for Princes and Bishops.
+Germany proudly celebrates it as one of the earliest baroque buildings made for princes and bishops in the 18th century.

-One of the most noteworthy features is the world's most enormous Fresco ceiling built by Giovanni Battista Tiepolo in the royal staircase hall here.
+One of its most noteworthy features is the world's most enormous fresco ceiling built by Giovanni Battista Tiepolo in the royal staircase hall.

-During the World Wars, this monument was heavily affected, which took around 40 years to rebuild, and now it is a living example of severe German history!
+During the World Wars, this monument was heavily affected and took around 40 years to rebuild.

 At present, around 40 rooms are on display for tourists.

-There is a royal Hall of Mirrors, an exquisite white hall built in a rococo stucco pattern and endless memorabilia to surf into.
+There is a royal Hall of Mirrors, an exquisite white hall built in a rococo stucco pattern, and endless memorabilia for visitors to check out.

 There are shops around the area, and guided tours of the standard rooms are readily available.

-However, one can always take self tours with the help of guidebooks.
+However, one can always tour the place on their own with the help of guidebooks.

 Walk through the zigzagging staircase of the Treppenhaus and soak in the royalty here.

-Created around the 8th century, the Festung Marienberg or Marienberg fortress is a mystic fort located above the banks of the mighty Main River.
+Created around the eighth century, Festung Marienberg or Marienberg Fortress is a mystic fort located above the banks of the mighty Main River.

-This fort served as a seat for more than five centuries to the Bishops and Princes from the 13th century until the Residenz was created.
+This fort served as a seat for bishops and princes for more than five centuries—more specifically, from the 13th century until the Würzburg Residenz was created.

 This hilly area was once home to the Bronze Age Hill Fort.